Home

 A Fat Dog Deserves a

-"Salad in a Dog Treat"
+"Salad in a Dog Treat

-Food rewards given to a fat dog should be low fat and high in fiber.
+Food rewards given to a fat dog should be low in fat and high in fiber.
 These salad dog treats are a great way to get filling vegetables into your dogs diet while still giving well deserved praise.

-Salad Dog Treat
+Salad Dog Treat fat dog treat recipes

 Ingredients:

-• 1 cup fresh baby spinach
+• 1 cup fresh baby spinach (see note)

 • 3/4 cup California Mix vegetables (broccoli, cauliflower, and carrots)